-Regular brushing on your dog’s coat improves blood circulation and tones the muscles.
+- Distribute the Natural Oils: Regular brushing on your dog’s coat improves blood circulation and tones the muscles.
 Proper brushing also helps to spread natural oils created in dog’s skin around the whole body and makes hairs to look shiny and fabulous.

-Brush massaging help to remove dead skin cells to prevent skin infection and inhabitation of parasites.
+- Healthy Dog’s Skin: Brush massaging help to remove dead skin cells to prevent skin infection and inhabitation of parasites.
 It also eliminates grass, pollen, and other troublesome elements.
 Regular brushing with appropriate tools makes the coat healthier and strengthen your dog’s fur.

-Pet dogs spend most of the time in the indoor area and more likely to live in artificial lights and weather.
+- Decreased Shedding: Pet dogs spend most of the time in the indoor area and more likely to live in artificial lights and weather.
 It may cause unpredictable shedding in their body due to the lake of adapting with the seasons as wild dogs do.
 In that case, regular brushing helps to remove all loose hairs from their body.
 It also provides an opportunity to check bumps, lumps, or relevant skin problems may need addressing.

-Mats are not only painful these are too harmful to your dog’s body can lead to skin problems, irritations or rashes.
+- Prevents Painful Mats: Mats are not only painful these are too harmful to your dog’s body can lead to skin problems, irritations or rashes.
 Brushing provides you the opportunity to prevent tangles and hidden mats from the skin.
 It also facilitates to check other health concern before manifest into bigger health problems.

-Brushing may enhance the bonding between dog and dog owners.
+- Make a Good Relationship: Brushing may enhance the bonding between dog and dog owners.
 If your dog enjoys the brushing time then it would come to close and it can be a way for you to de-stress after a rough day.
 Brushing not only get rid your dog from unusual bumps or parasites also release from overheat and helps to stay comfortable.
 After all, a well-brushed dog looks nice, happier and healthier than as usual.

 Step by Step Guide to Brush Your Dog